bobaahmed811-source/v2-yalla-masry-arabic/README.md

 # Yalla Masry Academy - Rebuilt

-This project has been rebuilt from scratch to ensure stability and a clean foundation for future development.

 **THE CHANGES HAVE BEEN APPLIED.
 YOU CAN NOW RUN THE GIT COMMANDS.**

 ## How to Deploy (The ONLY Way)